MouronRoger/eulogos/README.md

 **PRs that fail linting checks will be automatically rejected.** Test your code with linters before submitting any changes.
 The time spent fixing linting issues significantly exceeds development time.

+## ⚠️ IMPORTANT: Canonical Data Access ⚠️

+**This repository follows a strict canonical approach to data access:**

+- **One Canonical Data Source**: `integrated_catalog.json` is the ONLY source of truth for all file paths
+- **One Canonical Method**: Direct path access via `/data/{path}` is the ONLY acceptable method
+- **No Path Reconstruction**: Any code attempting to reconstruct file paths through URN processing or other means MUST be replaced with direct path access
+- **No Duplicate Methods**: Alternative ways to access files are not allowed to prevent confusion and inconsistency

+**If you find ANY code that attempts to reconstruct data paths by any means, it MUST be replaced with direct path access.** This is a fundamental architectural principle of this repository.

 ## Core Architecture

 The repository is built around three essential components: